 Do you want to create awareness, generate new customers or revenue?
-Whatever, you think will be regarded as benefits from all your social media activities can be regarded as your social media ROI goal.
+Whatever you think will be a measurable benefits from all your social media activities can be regarded as your social media ROI goal.

 The good thing about setting your goal is that it’ll allow you to concentrate on engaging with people who matter to your business.
 It’ll also help you stay organized and make maximum use of your time.

 Some people complain of not seeing results from their live chats.
 Well, I think it’s because of the wrong approach to live chats.
-There are a thousand and one case studies of businesses having success with live chats.
+There are case studies of businesses having success with live chats.

-For example, The Sun received 80% increase in sales inquiries addressed through the chat channel since launch.
+For example, The Sun received 80 percent increase in sales inquiries addressed through the chat channel since launch.

 It’s important that you initiate the chat at the right time.
 But when is the right time?